fluffypill0w/blog/_posts/2021-05-10-Ethernaut-Full-Write-Up.md

 ---

-It's been a while since my first post on the [Ethernaut challenge](https://ethernaut.openzeppelin.com/), but now everyone's favorite pillow is back with a full walkthrough of each level.
+It's been a while since my first post on the [Ethernaut challenge](https://ethernaut.openzeppelin.com/), but now everyone's favorite pillow is back with a full walk-through of each level.
 You can find the [code for all of my exploit contracts](https://github.com/fluffypill0w/ethernaut-solutions/tree/main/contracts), and an [explanation of
 Level 0 here](https://fluffypill0w.github.io/blog/ctf/ethernaut/2021/01/11/Ethernaut-Level-0.html).

 ## Level 1 - Fallback

-This level requires two things:

-    1. Become the owner of your instance.
-    2. Drain the balance of the contract.
+This level requires us to become the owner of our instance and then drain the balance of the contract.

 When we look at the code, we can see that the owner is set to the address of whoever deployed the contract as part of the <code>constructor</code> function.
 So how do we become the owner?